Netanyahu at the UN: I Didn’t Intend to Come Here

 Netanyahu at the UN: I Didn't Intend to Come Here

 Benjamin Netanyahu, the Prime Minister of Israel, sharply criticized Iran at the United Nations General Assembly on Friday.
-Meanwhile, Israeli officials announced that they are preparing for a possible ground invasion of Lebanon, and Netanyahu has distanced himself from a U.S.-backed proposal for a 21-day ceasefire.
+Meanwhile, Israeli officials announced they are preparing for a possible ground invasion of Lebanon, and Netanyahu has distanced himself from a U.S.-backed proposal for a 21-day ceasefire.

-At the beginning of his remarks, he said, ‘I did not intend to come here this year.
-My country is at war, fighting for its survival.
-But after hearing many lies and accusations from speakers at this podium against my country, I decided to come here and set the record straight.’
+At the beginning of his speech, he said, ‘This year, I didn’t intend to come here.
+My country is at war and fighting for its survival.
+However, after hearing many lies and accusations from speakers at this podium against my country, I decided to come here and set the record straight.’

 Share This Article